biopragmatics/semra/src/semra/templates/landscape-readme.md

 ## Example

-Below, we highlight the disease landscape.
+The example below highlights the disease landscape.
 Each analysis creates a graph of the processed mappings.

 ![](disease/processed_graph.svg)

-We're able to automatically generate an UpSet plot like the one in [How many rare diseases are there?
+SeMRA automatically generates an UpSet plot like the one in [How many rare diseases are there?
 (Haendel _et al._, 2020)](https://doi.org/10.1038/d41573-019-00180-y) (a similar plot to the following appears in the [supplementary info](https://media.nature.com/original/magazine-assets/d41573-019-00180-y/17308594) and an explanation appears on [zenodo](https://zenodo.org/records/3478576)).
-Note that our plot is about all diseases, not specifically rare ones:
+Note that this plot is about all diseases, not specifically rare ones:

 ![](disease/processed_landscape_upset.svg)